 *Note: Bond's Medical Program is excluded from these revised entry requirements.

-Standing out in the post-COVID-19 career landscape
+Standing out in a competitive career landscape

 In an uncertain world, Bond provides the assurance of a high-quality education, coupled with a focus on employability that will help students adapt to the future of work and stand out in a competitive landscape.